harvardartmuseums/api-docs/sections/object.md

 `imageid` - is the numeric unique identifier for the image which can be used to construct a URI to dereference it `publiccaption` - is a descriptive note about the content of the media often listing information about the view (recto, verso, profile, 3/4 view)
 `renditionnumber` - is the unique name for the image; this often takes the form of a prefix + serial number; the prefix can provide hints as to when, why, and how we made the image
+`date` - is either the date of creation of the image record in our collections management system OR the date of creation of the image itself (this is very fuzzy data)
+`technique` - is the photography equipment and software used during the production of the image
 `width` - is the width of the image in pixels

 **lendingpermissionlevel** describes the level of lending restrictions for a record